Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Introduction

 Recently, research on instruction selection~\citep{alpagasus, DEITA, instag, autods, smalltolarge, IFD, selectit} has explored various aspects of data quality to automatically extract high-utility subsets from large instruction pools.
 However, the specific challenge of \textbf{\textit{instruction selection for long-CoT reasoning}} remains largely unaddressed.
 We investigate the features that may determine the quality of long-CoT instructions.
 The emergence of rethinking behaviors in long-CoT traces is regarded as an \textbf{\textit{aha moment}} for LRMs~\citep{deepseek}, indicating that the model learns to allocate more inference time toward self-correction and backtracking.
 Previous studies~\citep{logic-rl, demystifying} use the frequency of rethinking-related keywords as a proxy for reasoning quality, serving as a signal of the model’s internal thinking patterns.
 Similarly, s1~\citep{s1} implements budget forcing by appending extrapolation strings like \textit{Wait} to extend thinking process.
 We hypothesize that reasoning traces exhibiting more rethinking behaviors may serve as higher-quality instructions and offer greater training value.
 However, only qualitative keyword-based metrics cannot fully capture the complexity of reasoning patterns~\citep{simplerl}, highlighting the need for quantitative evaluation metrics.

 We investigate common metrics that may lead to higher frequency of rethinking tokens in long-CoT reasoning trace, and statistical analysis presented in Figure~\ref{fig:rethinking_tokens} reveals that \textbf{\textit{longer}} reasoning traces exhibit more rethinking tokens in each step such as \textit{Wait}, \textit{Alternatively}, \textit{Maybe} and \textit{However}, which also occurs often in instruction with questions those are \textbf{\textit{hard}} to solve.
-Empirical studies in Section~\ref{sec:rethinking} consolidate our findings by conducting preliminary instruction selection task.
-According to results in Figure~\ref{fig:trace_length}, models fine-tuned on subsets prioritized by the longest reasoning traces consistently outperform those trained on the middle or shortest traces across various data scales.
 It can be concluded that the \textbf{\textit{length of the reasoning trace}} in the response is a simple but tough-to-beat heuristic for selection.
 Furthermore, models trained on instruction subsets which are hard to solve by base model significantly outperform those trained on subsets with easy questions, aligning with the intuition in~\citep{limo, s1} that more challenging instructions provide greater learning value.
 However, the challenge of \textbf{\textit{automated, difficulty-aware}} instruction selection remains largely unaddressed.